-Homemade popcorn has always been a favourite snack.
+Homemade popcorn has always been a favorite snack.
 It’s cheaper and healthier than commercial snack foods.
-It’s also easy to make naturally flavourful stovetop popcorn.
+It’s also easy to make naturally flavorful stovetop popcorn.

 It also meant cutting back on our packaged snack foods.
 That was probably the hardest part.
-Do you know how many coffee shops wrap their gluten-free baking?
+Do you know how many coffee shops wrap their gluten-free baked goods?
 And most quick snack food comes individually wrapped.

-Flavourful stovetop popcorn was our solution to all of this.
-We ordered a big bag online and made it nearly every week.
+Flavorful stovetop popcorn was our solution to all of this.
+We ordered a big bag of kernels online and made it nearly every week.

 Why Make Stovetop Popcorn?

 Stovetop popcorn is easier than you might think.

 - It’s easier than a reusable microwaveable container because you can make a HUGE amount all at once.

 - It also tastes better than microwaved popcorn.
 (Don’t believe me, do your own taste test!
 Stovetop popcorn is crunchier and has a toastier flavor).

 - I will admit a hot air popper is appealing… however, our tiny townhouse kitchen doesn’t have room for extra appliances.

 - Stovetop popcorn can also be made on a camp stove, making it a perfect snack for cottages, camping, and backpacking trips.